bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  Adaptive design has multiple layouts for different screen sizes while responsive has one layout that works across multiple screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+  A mobile first design is designing a website with mobile phone first in mind.
+  It is most popular because most people browse the web from their phones, so its important to design mobile first so you can reach most of the market.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  It sets the fonts size to 10px which equals 1rem

 4. How would you describe preprocessing to someone new to CSS?

+  It allows you to use a different syntax that is different from the basic css syntax.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I really like using variables, but I have a hard time with mixins and im struggling with getting basic code to work when using the less compiler

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.